 - Do you have a contract?

 All estate sales should be done under a contract to protect both parties.
-NOTE: If the company does not have a contract which spells out exactly what they are required to do and when – they would not be on my list.
+NOTE: They would not be on my list if the company does not have a contract that spells out precisely what they are required to do and when.

 - When do you make the settlement?